John Hinckley Jr.: Aftermath

 Soon after his trial, Hinckley wrote that the shooting was "the greatest love offering in the history of the world" and was disappointed that Foster did not reciprocate his love.
 In 1985, Hinckley's parents wrote Breaking Points, a book detailing their son's mental condition.

 On August 4, 2014, James Brady died.
 Because the medical examiner determined his death to be a result of the "gunshot wound and consequences thereof", it was labeled a homicide.
 Hinckley did not face charges as a result of Brady's death because he had been found not guilty of the original crime by reason of insanity.
-In addition, since Brady's death occurred more than 33 years after the shooting, prosecution of Hinckley was barred under the year and a day law in effect in the District of Columbia at the time of the shooting.
+Additionally, since Brady's death occurred more than 33 years after the shooting, prosecution of Hinckley was barred under the year and a day law in effect in the District of Columbia at the time of the shooting.